 Find the Cause

-While natural remedies often bring relief and even a complete cure, finding the cause of eczema is the key to complete healing.
+While natural remedies often bring relief, finding the cause of eczema is the key to complete healing.

 If eczema accompanies other health problems, sometimes focusing on those problems will bring resolution to eczema as well.
 Allergies, asthma, and autoimmune disorders are often an underlying cause of eczema.